-Connecting VS Code to Remote Codewind
+Connecting VS Code to remote Codewind

 2. Add a connection name and press Enter.

 The IDE and Codewind are connected.

-2. Locate and click
+2. Locate and click Open Container Registry Manager:

-3. In the image registry screen, click
+3. In the image registry screen, click + Add New:

-docker.io and press
+docker.io and press Enter:

-- Your Docker Hub password.
+- Your container registry password.

 The connection is tested to validate your credentials and stored in a Kubernetes secret within the Codewind service.